-- Defend yourself from the attack. - Leave the area as quickly as possible. - Warn others in the area of the problem as you leave the area for a safe place. - Shout for someone to call 911 or if necessary, do it yourself when it is safe to do so. - If you witness a coworker being threatened or being physically attacked immediately contact 911 and warn others to leave for a safe area.
+- Defend yourself from the attack. - If able to, activate the one-button VOIP paging. - Leave the area as quickly as possible. - Warn others in the area of the problem as you leave the area for a safe place. - Shout for someone to call 911 or if necessary, do it yourself when it is safe to do so. - If you witness a coworker being threatened or being physically attacked immediately contact 911 and warn others to leave for a safe area.